 - Successful completion of a state‐approved Paramedic refresher course or

-- Copy of a current state Paramedic license/certification
+- Copy of a current state Paramedic license/certification.

 National Component Guides